sleepjie/Valanar/Valanar Superdocument.md

 Nauska’s leadership is likewise characterised by its pragmatic approach to governance, they are unyieldingly fair in their administration yet uncompromising in their enforcement of the law; a kind of authoritarianism which has maintained a strict control on cultural and intellectual fronts, with little room for dissent or deviation from the established order.

-Nauskan art is often sought after by collectors and
+Perhaps as a consequence of their lithe physicality, Nauskan art is often considered extremely esoteric and is sought after by collectors and art patrons the world over.

 Bloodlines and ancestry are often seen as the primary means of not only conflict but also categorising social groups; peasant families rarely rise beyond their station and powerful clans stay powerful for as long as there is someone in the family carrying the banner.
 ##### Geography and Landmarks